SKA sensitivity for possible radio emission from dark matter in Omega Centauri: Omega Centauri and SKA sensitivity

 For DM density in Omega Centauri, we use the NFW profile following \cite{Wang_2021}:

 While the total mass of DM in Omega Centauri is consider with a high degree of uncertainty significant uncertainty.
 Previous studies have attempted to measure its total DM mass through velocity dispersion, different groups have gotten the results with about one order deviation, $M_{\rm{DM}} = 2.154\times10^6~M_{\bigodot}$ in~\cite{Watkins2015} and $2\times10^5~M_{\bigodot}$ in~\cite{Brown_2019}.
-In our work, we choose a moderate estimation for the total mass of DM, which leads us to estimate that the total DM mass in Omega Centauri is approximately $10^{6}~M_{\bigodot}$~\cite{Addy_2021,Wang_2021}.
-Also, we have chosen the Omega Centauri's parameters as $\rho_{\rm s} = 7650.59~ M_{\bigodot}~\rm {pc^{-3}}$ and $r_s = 1.63~\rm pc$, which is consistent with the observed velocity dispersion of stars~\cite{Wang_2021,Brown_2019}.
-To further explore the impact of the density profile, we consider two additional parameter sets: $\rho_{\rm s} = 27860.5~ M_{\bigodot}~\rm {pc^{-3}}$, $r_s = 1.0~\rm pc$, and $\rho_{\rm s} = 4391.65~ M_{\bigodot}~\rm {pc^{-3}}$, $\rm r_s = 2.0~pc$ \cite{Wang_2021}.
+(In~\cite{Watkins2015}, the abundance of $M_{\rm{DM}}$ is estimated based on the mass-to-light ratio and the total mass of Omega Centauri.
+By assuming the universality of the mass-to-light relation, we can estimate the mass of dark matter through various astronomical observations.)
+In this work, we estimate the total mass of DM in Omega Centauri to be approximately $10^{6}~M_{\bigodot}$~\cite{Addy_2021,Wang_2021} and consider three sets of parameters: $\rho_{\rm s} = 27860.5~ M_{\bigodot}~\rm {pc^{-3}}$, $r_s = 1.0~\rm pc$~; $\rho_{\rm s} = 7650.59~ M_{\bigodot}~\rm {pc^{-3}}$, $r_s = 1.63~\rm pc$ and $\rho_{\rm s} = 4391.65~ M_{\bigodot}~\rm {pc^{-3}}$, $\rm r_s = 2.0~pc$~\cite{Wang_2021,Brown_2019}corresponding to $J_{\rm factor} \sim 2\times 10^{23} ~\rm{GeV^2~cm^{-5}}$.
+Additionally, considering the uncertainty in the total dark matter mass in Omega Centauri, we need to assess the potential impact of choosing different total dark matter masses.
+Due to our choice of a relatively large value for the total amount of dark matter, we explore the parameter values $\rho_{\rm s} = 765.059~M_{\bigodot}~\rm {pc^{-3}} $ and $r_s = 1.63~\rm {pc^{-3}}$, which permits us to examine the consequences on the results when exclusively reducing the total mass by an order of magnitude to approximately $10^{5}~M_{\bigodot}$ and $J_{\rm factor} \sim 2\times 10^{21}~\rm{GeV^2~cm^{-5}}.$ \textbf{Also, Ref.~\cite{Brown_2019} increases the scale radius to 7 pc, which should have a similar effect.} Using these parameters gives us a set of relatively conservative constraint results.
 The velocity dispersion of DM is expected to be around $30~\rm km/s$~\cite{Wang_2021}, which is much lower than that of the Milky Way.
 Also, Omega Centauri is much closer to us than the dwarf galaxy.
 This feature makes Omega Centauri an ideal target to probe DM properties.
 Furthermore, the low gas density nature of the globular cluster ensures a negligible background in the radio frequency range.
 Despite no prior reports of radio emissions from Omega Centauri, we anticipate that the Square Kilometre Array (SKA), a highly sensitive radio telescope array with advanced energy resolution capabilities, may detect the potential radio signals.

 SKA is a radio telescope under construction with high sensitivity and energy resolution~\cite{ska}.
 SKA1-LOW and SKA1-MID cover the frequency range from 50 MHz to 50 GHz~\cite{ska}.
 Previous radio telescopes, such as the Murchison Widefield Array, have achieved $\rm \sim O(mJy)$ for null-detection~\cite{Arpan_2020}.
 While SKA, in the near future, will be able to detect signals with $\rm {O(\mu Jy)}$ sensitivity.